mwbowers/mwbowers.github.io/reference/datagate-client/adg-connection-class-begin-auto-transaction-method1.md

 ---
 title: AdgConnection.BeginAutoTransaction(TransactionLevel, String)

-Id: dcsAdgConnectionClassBeginAutoTransactionMethod1
-TocParent: dcsAdgConnectionClassBeginAutoTransactionMethodMain
-TocOrder: 1

-keywords: enumerations [DCS 16.0 TransactionLevel, used by
-keywords: TransactionLevel enumeration, used by

 ---

 Begins an automatic database transaction creating an instance of an [IAdgTransaction](iadg-transaction-class.html) object with the options and lock levels specified.